Configuring the student profile

 Video: Configuring the Student Profile Deep Dive

-• 0:01 Introduction and cross-references: Overview of the deep dive, with links to the Glossary, Import Deep Dive, and Senior Schooling videos for related detail.
+• 0:01 Introduction and cross-references: Overview of the deep dive, with pointers to the Glossary, Import Deep Dive, and senior schooling videos for related detail.

 • 1:45 ID area options: Absence and behaviour by day, compact grid, compact grid with band scales, parent/carer signature, senior IDs, temporary note with QR code, and traffic lights.

-• 4:14 Upper section data slices: Achievement/effort/behaviour history, attendance 0-100 graph, latest results with timetable, results A-E versus cohort bell curve, and subject results by year level.
+• 4:14 Upper section data slices: Achievement/effort/behaviour history, the attendance 0 to 100 graph, latest results with timetable, results A to E versus cohort, and subject results by year level.

 • 11:11 Tracking templates and diagnostics: Showing up to five tracking templates on a profile, with single-template overtime and multi-template comparison views.